 It’s always a good idea to indulge in something small every day.
 I’m not saying go into debt and get everything you want because you are at an age that you feel you deserve it.
 I am saying find indulgences that make your day more worthwhile.

 I love new underwear.
 I can both afford and use new underwear every month, especially because my favorite brand comes in a three pack for under $10 at Marshalls.

-I can sip coffee in my pyjamas till late afternoon and not leave my house, a luxury I never had when I worked full-time.
-I can travel, if I keep to a plan (wait till you hear about my recent Hostel experience) and remain focused on the world around me.
+I can sip coffee in my pajamas till late afternoon and not leave my house, a luxury I never had when I worked full-time.
+I can travel, if I keep to a plan and remain focused on the world around me.

 Find what you can bring into your routine that makes you feel special then give yourself the permission to enjoy it.

 Don’t think about what you don’t have.
 Think about what you do have and that includes experiences, time and effort.
 Smile and see what the universe brings today.